922 Sexual Misconduct

 922.1 General Statement of Policy and Notice of Non-Discrimination

-Indiana State University (ISU) is committed to fostering an educational environment free from discrimination, including sexual misconduct, intimate partner violence, and stalking.
+Indiana State University (ISU) is committed to fostering an educational environment free from discrimination, including sexual misconduct, relationship violence, and stalking.
 ISU does not tolerate any form of sexual misconduct, whether physical, mental, or emotional in nature.
 Unlawful sex discrimination can interfere with a student’s ability to participate in or benefit from university academic and non-academic programs, an employee’s ability to function in the workplace, or a campus visitor’s ability to utilize university programs and services.
-The university recognizes its responsibility to increase awareness of sexual misconduct, intimate partner violence, and stalking, prevent its occurrence, support victims, promptly and equitably investigate reports of misconduct, and deal fairly and firmly with those who are found in violation of the policy.
+The university recognizes its responsibility to increase awareness of sexual misconduct, relationship violence, and stalking, prevent its occurrence, support students and employees, promptly and equitably investigate reports of misconduct, and deal fairly and firmly with those who are found in violation of the policy.
 The University recognizes that Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities receiving Federal Financial Assistance.
 Sexual violence and sexual harassment constitute forms of discrimination and will not be tolerated within the ISU community.

 922.2 Scope of the Policy

 This Policy sets forth how the University defines and addresses sexual misconduct, relationship violence, and stalking.
 It applies to all applicants, students, faculty, staff, independent contractors, guests, visitors, ISU departments and programs, and recognized student organizations.
 It applies to all incidents occurring on the ISU campus, at ISU events off campus, and to any incidents occurring off campus that affect the educational environment for students.